Great Swim

 Most events feature an elite race for women and another elite race for men, combined with a series of "waves" of other swimmers with up to 200 swimmers in each wave.
 The course is GPS calibrated to ensure that the exact distance is covered and each competitor is electronically timed, either with a chip strapped to the ankle, or with chips stuck on the cap issued to each swimmer.

 Although not specifically a charity swim, many participants have raised money for a range of charities.
 Specific charity partners are nominated for each event (and sometimes are able to provide entries) but no restrictions are in place around fund-raising.

+History

+2008

+On 14 September 2008, the first Great North Swim took place, which attracted over 2,200 swimmers of all ages and abilities, including five of the six Olympic Open Water Medalists: David Davies, Cassandra Patten, Maarten van der Weijden, Keri-anne Payne and Thomas Lurz.
+Larisa Ilchenko was the only Olympic Open Water Medalist who did not attend.

+2009

+The next year, after the success of the inaugural Great North Swim, the series was expanded to 4 events: